embellishing/embellish/README.md

 </Box>
 ```

-With a styling API that builds heavily upon the declarative nature of React, the
+With a styling API that builds upon the declarative nature of React, the `Box`
-`Box` component enables you to manage complex styling scenarios with ease.
+component enables you to manage complex styling scenarios with ease.
+Meanwhile,
-Meanwhile, Embellish's purely CSS-driven approach for defining conditions like
+Embellish's purely CSS-driven approach for defining conditions like `hover` and
-`hover` and `active` means that you can create dynamic and interactive UI
+`active` means that you can create dynamic and interactive UI elements without
-elements without compromising on performance or maintainability.
+compromising on performance or maintainability.

 ## Features